abs-sayem/docs_and_notes/abs_notes/quotes.md

     2. Eat your food as medicine, otherwise, you will have to eat your medicine as food.<br>
     3. The one who loves you will never leave you even if you have 100 reasons to give up, you will always find a reason to hold on.<br>
     4. There is a big difference between being a human and being human.<br>
-        > It’s easy to be born as a human (biologically), but it’s harder and more meaningful to truly “be human” by showing humanity and living with values.
+        > Means - It’s easy to be born as a human (biologically), but it’s harder and more meaningful to truly “be human” by showing humanity and living with values.
     5. If you want to go fast, go alone; but if you want to go far go together.<br> - **`Steve Jobs`**

 5. Science is Philosophy - but with proof. - `Sofiyan Alam`